Boonger/solana-mev-bot-solana-arbitrage-bot/README.md

 When launching the project through Visual Studio Code, the main menu of MevBot Solana will open:

--  ** Main Menu**: Displays key features such as wallet management, balance overview, trading operations launch, and bot configuration.
+-   Main Menu: Displays key features such as wallet management, balance overview, trading operations launch, and bot configuration.

--  ** Settings and Management**: Provides options for configuring Stop-Loss, Take-Profit, selecting decentralized exchanges, and managing the wallet.
+-   Settings and Management: Provides options for configuring Stop-Loss, Take-Profit, selecting decentralized exchanges, and managing the wallet.

-** Main Menu Screenshots:**
+ Main Menu Screenshots:

 --------